 - A: Allies

 Any faculty member with a passion to challenge social inequality, correct injustice, and help make Stetson University a great place to be for all of us, is welcome to join the ALANA-IA Caucus!
-Contact Patrick Coggins or Kimberly Flint-Hamilton for more information.
+Contact Rajni Shankar-Brown, PhD, and Patrick Coggins, PhD, for more information.

 The Importance of Cultural Diversity